Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Other physics problems

 where $\xi_q = \frac{q - q_0}{L_q}$ ($q = x,y,z$) and the functions $\left \lbrace G_i, H_i \right \rbrace_{i=0,1}$ are defined as

 Regarding the pressure, we only need to specify it at a single spacial point $(x_1, y_1, z_1)$ for all times $t$.
-This is necessary, because one has the freedom to add a function of time to $p$ and get an equivalent solution.
+This is necessary because one has the freedom to add a function of time to $p$ and get an equivalent solution.
 Indeed, if we replace $p \rightarrow p + f(t)$ in equation \eqref{eq:momentum_equations} we obtain the same system and the solution is ambiguous.

-Results for the loss function and the error estimations can be found in figure \ref{subfig:beltrami_loss} and table \ref{tab:error_norms_beltrami}.
+Figure \ref{fig:loss_Beltrami} and table \ref{tab:comparison_pinns} show the results for the loss function and the error norms.
+Figure \ref{fig:Beltrami_solution} shows colormaps in a given cut of the components of the velocity and the pressure predicted with the PINN using the self-scaled Broyden algorithm, together with the analytical ones and the absolute difference between them.